-- Rivaroxaban is best taken at the same time each day - There are no restrictions on food that can be eaten whilst taking rivaroxaban. - The rivaroxaban tablets should be taken with food. - It is very important that you take your rivaroxaban as advised.
-Missing doses may increase the chance of the clot growing or new clots forming - If you do miss a dose of rivaroxaban, you should take it as soon as you can and then continue the following day as per usual.
-However, you should not double your dose to make up for a missed dose.
+- Rivaroxaban is taken once daily, at the same time each day - Rivaroxaban tablets are best taken with food - You do not have to avoid any particular food while taking rivaroxaban - It is very important that you remember to take the rivaroxaban as advised.
+Missing doses may increase your risk of developing a stroke - If you do miss a dose of rivaroxaban, you should take it as soon as you can and then continue the following day as per usual.
+However, you should not double your dose to make up for a missed dose